RazorPi/expense_tracker/README.md

 # expense_tracker
 Using LAMBDA functions to build an Expense Tracker.
 This is part of the Scientific Computing with Python by Free Code Camp
  ------
+**ABOUT:** Lambda functions give you a concise way to write small, throwaway functions in your code.

- This is a great article to help understand LAMBDA functions [https://www.freecodecamp.org/news/python-lambda-function-explained/ ]
+ This is a great article to help [understand LAMBDA functions] ([https://www.freecodecamp.org/news/python-lambda-function-explained/ ])

  _____